-Respect Vietnam Ltd. Co with Weatwork. co platform developed by Ha & her associates in the past years could be able to help improve & transform the organization from "Culture of Draconian Discipline" into "Culture of Goal-Coherent Discipline" where disciplined people enjoy freedom, justice & especially the coherence with pre-set goals within the designed framework, instead of fear for discretionary actions, to self-correct their systems & jointly achieve the shared goals in a more effective way.
+Respect Vietnam Ltd. Co with Weatwork. co platform developed by Ha & her associates in the past years could be able to help improve & transform the organization from a "Culture of Draconian Discipline" into a "Culture of Goal-Coherent Discipline" where disciplined people enjoy freedom, justice & especially the coherence with pre-set goals within the designed framework, instead of fear for discretionary actions, to self-correct their systems & jointly achieve the shared goals in a more effective way.

 With Weatwork.co, "Non-discipline" DNA will align rules with organizational & departmental goals.
-To avoid "thousands of flowers bloom", "anyone being leaders, talents", minimum fundamental rules are still needed to align individual responsibilities & enhance collaboration & teamwork.
+To avoid "thousands of flowers bloom", and "anyone being leaders, talents", minimum fundamental rules are still needed to align individual responsibilities & enhance collaboration & teamwork.

 "One of our most favorite models is "ONE PAGE OF CHANGE".
-This is a model I customized from Business Canvas & OKR (Objectives & Key Results), helping all departments reach high-level consensus in aligning departmental goals with organizational goals, so-called "OKR consensus on Business Model Canvas".
+This is a model I customized from Business Canvas & OKR (Objectives & Key Results), helping all departments reach high-level consensus in aligning departmental goals with organizational goals, the so-called "OKR consensus on Business Model Canvas".
 This team-aligning tool is inspired by Google OKR stories.
 However, instead of making dreams for Vietnamese companies to become another Google, we help them make their own DNA to achieve their own goals with the highest level of consensus & the lowest cost of disagreement" - Hà explains.

 "I think nothing is more motivating for individuals than their own goals.
-And nothing is more meaningful between individuals & their organizations than their shared goals & what decide their motives to reach those goals.
+And nothing is more meaningful between individuals & their organizations than their shared goals & what decides their motives to reach those goals.
 We invest in massive Frameworks of Competence, bulky Standard Operational Procedures, contradicting Data Platforms, and ambitious, costly training programs, which are unaligned with the shared goals & shared DNA, then, unfortunately, we could not be able to reach the highest level of resilience: "No matter how fast-changing the business environment is, the organization can quickly adapt & remains steadfastly aligned with a coherent mission/vision".
 The challenges from Covid19 make our partners realize this.
-More and more leaders & managers seek our supports & our platforms to self-evaluate their own organizational DNA.
+More and more leaders & managers seek our support & our platforms to self-evaluate their own organizational DNA.

 Ha & her associates have the ambition to take the platform Weatwork. co to the next level - the recognition by international communities.
-Why not a Vietnamese developer can bring an organizational transformation platform to the outside of Vietnam?
+Why not a Vietnamese developer can bring an organizational transformation platform the outside of Vietnam?
 Some international investors already asked to buy out the platform but Ha & her associates would like to bring up this "child" further, creating more & better Vietnamese business mindset branding in the future.